-In general, the SpaMedica “top down” fractional laser and radiofrequency devices, such as Enerjet are performed using topical anesthetic cream.
-The treatment involves the applicator being applied over the skin of the stretch marks and blending into the uninjured skin.
-The treatment takes generally between 30 and 45 minutes, depending on the size and number of areas of the stretch marks that are being treated.
+In general, the SpaMedica “top down” fractional laser and radiofrequency devices, such as Enerjet, are performed using topical anesthetic cream.
+The treatment involves the device being applied over the skin and blending into the uninjured skin.
+This takes generally between 30 and 45 minutes, depending on the size and number of areas that are being treated.

-The “bottom up” approach to stretch mark treatment, using the radiofrequency under-the-skin heating FaceTite™, ThermiRF and/or the under-the-skin heating laser SmartLipo™ Precision TX device, is performed under local anesthesia and is performed by Dr. Mulholland personally.
-The treatment, again, takes between 30 and 60 minutes and generally one to two treatments, separated by three to four months is required.
+The “bottom up” approach to stretch mark treatment, using the radiofrequency under-the-skin heating FaceTite™, ThermiRF and/or the under-the-skin heating laser SmartLipo™ Precision TX device, is performed under local anesthesia and by Dr. Mulholland personally.
+The treatment takes between 30 and 60 minutes and generally one to two treatments, separated by three to four months is required.

 What if you have darker skin, can you treat your stretch marks?

-If you are a Toronto Stretch Mark patient who has a darker skin type, you would typically not be a candidate for some of the more aggressive non-ablative fractional lasers.
-However, at SpaMedica, Dr. Mulholland has acquired and developed many fractional devices and under the skin “bottom up” thermal devices that can safely and effectively treat the stretch marks of darker skin patients
+If you are a Toronto patient who has a darker skin type, you would typically not be a candidate for some of the more aggressive non-ablative fractional lasers.
+However, at SpaMedica Dr. Mulholland has acquired and developed many fractional devices and under the skin “bottom up” thermal devices that can safely and effectively treat the stretch marks of darker skinned patients.

-Figure 7.
-An example of a darker skin patient with Stretch Marks that can be treated by the SpaMedica Toronto Stretch mark program.
-Non ablative devices such as the Lux 1540, the ematrix and the Fractora silicon coated devices, as well as the sub-dermal heating systems such as the Fractora, ThermiRF and Smartlipo Precision Tx.
+Figure 10.
+An example of a darker skinned patient that can be treated by the SpaMedica stretch mark program.
+Non ablative devices are employed such as the Lux 1540, the ematrix and the Fractora silicon coated devices, as well as the sub-dermal heating systems such as the Fractora, ThermiRF and Smartlipo Precision Tx.

 Are there any maintenance treatments required following my stretch mark removal program?

-For the mature, white and silvery stretch marks, improvements in the appearance of these stretch marks through fractional radiofrequency and fractional laser devices and/or under-the-skin heating devices, there will be some degeneration in the new collagen and elastin with age and time.
-Normal degenerative enzymes continue to break down normal skin and new collagen and elastin that was produced in your stretch marks.
-Over time, the stretch marks will again progress to look withered, old and unattractive.
+For the mature white and silvery marks whose appearance has been improved through fractional radiofrequency, fractional laser devices, and/or under-the-skin heating devices, there will be some degeneration in the new collagen and elastin with age and time.
+Normal degenerative enzymes continue to break down normal skin as well as the new collagen and elastin that has been produced.
+Over time, the stretch marks will again progress to looking withered and unattractive.
 It is therefore recommended that a simple maintenance treatment with a fractional radiofrequency or laser device be performed once every four to six months.
 Alternatively and additionally, non invasive RF (radiofrequency) devices, such as Venus Freeze, FORMA, Exilis, Pelleve, or Thermage can be used to maintain the collagen production and the smooth appearance of the treated stretch marks.
-A simple “protect your investment” treatment is recommended once every 2-3 months, with no downtime or recovery and will protect your collagen and tightening stretch marks effects.
+A simple “protect your investment” treatment is recommended once every 2-3 months.
+It will have little downtime and will protect your collagen and tightening effects.
 These devices are bulk skin heating technologies, that are moved gently and painlessly over the skin heating it to 43-45 degrees Celsius and sustaining this heat for 10-20 minutes.
-This can be a relatively mild to moderate treatment with redness and down time being generally measured in one week or less.
+This can be a relatively mild to moderate treatment with some redness and less than a week of downtime.
 Treatment with the bulk heating RF, non ablative devices once a week for 4-6 weeks can result in 20% more collagen and a “protect your investment” result for your stretch marks.

-Figure 8.
-Following the treatment of your stretch marks, there are maintenance “protect your investment” treatments with non-invasive RF and fractional devices such as the FORMA, Thermage, Venus Freeze, Exilis or Pelleve, that will continue to keep the collagen, elastin and ground substances active in keeping your stretch mark skin tight and smoother.
+Figure 11.
+Following the treatment of your stretch marks, there are maintenance “protect your investment” treatments with non-invasive RF and fractional devices such as the FORMA, Thermage, Venus Freeze, Exilis or Pelleve, that will continue to keep the collagen, elastin and ground substances active and your skin tight and smooth.

 Risks/Is It Safe/Side Effects